Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Background Related Works

-\myparagraph{Signing Tooling Usability Studies} The usability of digital signing tools has been widely studied, though often within the context of encryption rather than broader software signing applications.
-Whitten and Tygar’s seminal study, \textit{Why Johnny Can't Encrypt}~\cite{whitten1999johnny_new}, found that PGP 5.0’s user interface was too complex for non-expert users, making encryption and signing inaccessible.
-Sheng et al.~\cite{sheng2006johnny} later observed that PGP 9’s interface had not significantly improved, particularly in key verification, encryption transparency, and digital signing usability.
-Other studies~\cite{braz_security_2006, ruoti_confused_2013, reuter_secure_2020} have highlighted persistent usability issues, including the complexity of the public-key model.
+The usability of legacy key-managed signing tools, often studied in the context of encryption, remains a significant challenge.
+Whitten and Tygar’s seminal study, ``\textit{Why Johnny Can't Encrypt''}~\cite{whitten1999johnny}, found PGP 5.0’s interface too complex for non-experts, a problem that persisted in PGP 9~\cite{sheng2006johnny}, especially around key verification, transparency, and signing.
+Subsequent work~\cite{braz_security_2006, ruoti_confused_2013, reuter_secure_2020} has underscored the public-key model’s inherent complexity.
+Several works have subsequently examined the use and automation of signing in specific domains, such as social media conversations~\cite{fahl_helping_2012,ruoti_private_2015,atwater_leading_2015}.

-Further research has explored the differences between manual and automated signing tools.
-Fahl et al.~\cite{fahl_helping_2012} and Ruoti et al.~\cite{ruoti_private_2015} found no significant usability differences between these approaches.
-Meanwhile, Atwater et al.~\cite{atwater_leading_2015} demonstrated that users preferred automated solutions based on the PGP standard.
-While these studies provide insights into encryption tools, their relevance to broader software signing workflows is limited.

-These studies exhibit weaknesses in their scope, methodology, and the relevance of their findings to \signs.
-First, they primarily focus on evaluating the usability of signing \toolings in the context of email or message encryption, limiting their application to \signs.
-Additionally, they limit their scope to user interface design, overlooking critical factors such as \toolings adaptability and macroenvironment (e.g., \toolings user communities).
-Furthermore, much of this research is outdated, reflecting decades-old technologies and failing to incorporate contemporary practitioner experiences.
-Their methodology predominantly employs summative usability assessments, which focus on ease of use \cite{chapanis1981evaluating}.
-These studies typically rely on novice volunteers to evaluate usability.
-In addition to the flaws of the summative evaluation approaches, the reliance on novice participants limits the applicability of their findings.
-Evaluating usability through inexperienced users does not yield specialized feedback that can effectively guide tool enhancements \cite{kjeldskov2005does, macdorman2011improved}.